Cultural and Community-Based Programs

 Strengthening Qikiqtani Communities

-The Ilagiiktunut Nunalinnullu Pivalliajutisait Kiinaujat program offers funding to strengthen Inuit communities and families and create job readiness.
+The Ilagiiktunut Nunalinnulu Pivalliajutisat Kinaujat program offers funding to strengthen Inuit communities and families and create job readiness.

 Projects selected for funding promote resilient communities, strong families, and job readiness.

-Contact your Baffinland or QIA Community Liaison Officer
+For more information, contact your QIA Community Liaison Officer

 Supporting Inuit Families